Connecting Agribusinesses with their customers

 Seeing your content at the right time in the right place can make all the difference between customer engagement and ‘scroll past’, and channel choice should be driven by purpose rather than the desire to ‘sell’.

 Consistent messaging is key.
 Will your audience recognise you across all your channels?
 Do you speak with the same voice at all customer touch-points?

 Matching audience insight and digital interactions with each stage of the buying process can help you build a relationship with your potential customer, making you their first choice when it comes to purchase.

-The discussion ended with all agreeing that one of the most advantageous aspects of optimising for digital experiences is the ability to track engagement and activity across multiple channels, including emails, website, content on third party platforms, social media and through surveys, though many of the Agribusinesses in attendendance recognised they still had some way to go to get the best from it.
+The discussion ended with all agreeing that one of the most advantageous aspects of optimising for digital experiences is the ability to track engagement and activity across multiple channels, including emails, website, content on third-party platforms, social media and through surveys, though many of the Agribusinesses in attendance recognised they still had some way to go to get the best from it.

 You might also like to read our guide to user-centred design.